barriosjorge/gmt_docs/src/services.rst

 Starting example components
 ---------------------------

-Another quick test to check the log service is to start some example components in terminal_2:
+The main use of the log service is inside the GMT components.
+To check the log service with the basic example components we can start them in terminal_2:

 .. code-block:: bash